RELEVANT PROCEDURES AND GUIDANCE

 Once received, the contact is screened and progressed to a referral and is received by the Assessment and Support Team (AST) or other identified team, the Initial Management Oversight for the outcome of a Referral must be written up and a decision made about their disposal within one working day of the initial contact.
 (Note: This should be as soon as possible where it is evident the child is seen as requiring immediate protection/urgent action.)

-Within one working day of, the receiving Team Manager should make a decision about the type of response that is required.
+Within 1 working day of, the receiving Team Manager should make a decision about the type of response that is required.
 This will include determining whether:

 - The child requires immediate protection and urgent action is required;